 In nursing, you will use everything you learn in the program as you continue your learning on the job.Imagine what Christ can do in and through you as you become the person you were made to be.
 We are here to help you succeed!Alumni careers include: Nurse on the mission field, chief nurse executive, nursing professor, nurse practitioner, health care educator, surgical nurse, hospital staff nurse, hospice nurse, charge nurse at senior rehabilitation facilityAccreditation:

-The mission of the Department of Nursing is to provide Christian nursing education designed to prepare each graduate for a life of service to God and humanity.
+The mission of the School of Nursing and Health Sciences is to provide Christian nursing education designed to prepare each graduate for a life of service to God and humanity.
 In this endeavor, students integrate faith and learning as they investigate concepts inherent in personal, professional, and spiritual growth through life-long learning and leadership.Program goals

 Graduates are prepared to enter the profession of nursing as contributing members of the discipline, to promote, maintain, and restore the health of clients in a variety of settings.The goals of the traditional nursing major are to prepare graduates to: